 Modern law enforcement is a highly competitive career field.
 The more education you have, the better your chance of employment and advancement.
 Prepare for entry-level employment in law enforcement agencies and in some correctional facilities with an Associate in Applied Science degree in Criminal Justice.
 People working within those areas can use the program to enhance their skills.
+This program also meets the academic requirements to apply for admittance into Lower Columbia's Bachelor of Applied Science degree in Organizational Leadership and Technical Management which prepares administrative professionals for positions in leadership, technical management and supervision.

-15 credits - ENGL& 101 English Composition I AND ENGL& 102 Composition II AND CMST& 220 (was SPCH 110) Public Speaking.
+15 credits - ENGL& 101 English Composition I AND ENGL& 102 Composition II AND CMST& 220 Public Speaking.

-5 credits - MATH& 125 OR higher.
+5 credits - MATH& 107 OR higher with the exception of MATH& 131.